Maybe I'm Dreaming

 Maybe I'm Dreaming is the debut studio album by American electronica project Owl City, released on March 17, 2008.
 Despite having been self-released and not recorded by any major producer, it managed to reach the top 20 of the Billboard Dance/Electronic Albums chart.
-The seventh track, "The Technicolor Phase", is featured on Alice in Wonderlands compilation album, Almost Alice.

-Following the surprise success of Owl City's second album, Ocean Eyes, Maybe I'm Dreaming was pressed and re-released by Universal Republic on March 30, 2010.
+Following the surprise success of Owl City's second studio album, Ocean Eyes, Maybe I'm Dreaming was pressed and re-released by Universal Republic on April 21, 2009.